Michael Page: 2022

-Page was scheduled to fight for the Bellator Welterweight World Championship against reigning champion Yaroslav Amosov on May 13, 2022 at Bellator 281.
+Page was scheduled to fight for the Bellator Welterweight World Championship against reigning champion Yaroslav Amosov on 13 May 2022 at Bellator 281.
 However, Amosov pulled out of the bout to fight in the Russo-Ukrainian War and was replaced by Logan Storley with the bout instead being for the interim Bellator Welterweight World Championship.
 Page lost the bout via split decision.

 2023

-Page faced Goiti Yamauchi on March 10, 2023 at Bellator 292.
-He won the bout 26 seconds into the bout after a leg kick ruptured Goiti's patella tendon.
+Page faced Goiti Yamauchi on 10 March 2023 at Bellator 292.
+He won the fight via TKO less than thirty seconds into the first round.

+Page announced his free agency on 17 July 2023.

+Ultimate Fighting Championship

+In December 2023, it was announced that Page has signed with the Ultimate Fighting Championship after free agency.
+Page made his UFC debut against Kevin Holland on 9 March 2024 at UFC 299.
+He won the bout by unanimous decision.

+2024

+Page faced Ian Garry on 29 June 2024, at UFC 303.
+He lost the fight by unanimous decision.

+2025

+Page faced Sharabutdin Magomedov in a middleweight bout on 1 February 2025 at UFC Fight Night 250.
+He won the fight by unanimous decision leading to Magomedov's first MMA loss.

+Page faced former UFC Middleweight Championship challenger Jared Cannonier on 16 August 2025 at UFC 319.
+He won the fight via unanimous decision.

 Boxing career

 On 12 July 2017, it was announced that Page signed a three-year, fifteen-fight contract with Hayemaker Ringstar, a promotional joint venture of David Haye and Richard Schaefer.
 Page began training under the tutelage of Ismael Salas at Hayemaker HQ on 27 July 2017, alongside Joe Joyce, Qais Ashfaq, and Willy Hutchinson.
 While he still trains at London Shootfighters, he spends four days a week training at Hayemaker HQ.
 Page compared the transition from MMA to boxing to a "sprinter turning into a long distance runner."
 He did commentary for Floyd Mayweather Jr. vs. Conor McGregor in Las Vegas with Mike Costello and Steve Bunce on BBC Radio 5 Live.

-Page made his boxing debut on 20 October 2017 at Hayemaker Ringstar Fight Night against Jonathan Castano as the co-main event.
+Page made his boxing debut on 20 October 2017 at Hayemaker Ringstar Fight Night against Jonathan Castaño as the co-main event.
 He won via technical knockout in the third round.
 He was supposed to debut on the undercard of Haye vs. Bellew but was still negotiating with Bellator at the time.

 Page wanted to fight at Hayemaker Ringstar Fight Night 2 on 16 February 2018 but Bellator wanted an MMA fight scheduled before allowing him to commit to another boxing fight.

 He was expected to fight on the undercard of Haye vs. Bellew II but Bellator prevented him from competing due to its proximity to Bellator 200.

 Page fought at Hayemaker Ringstar Fight Night 3 against Michal Ciach on 15 June 2018.
 He won by knockout in the second round.